 One outcome considered particularly relevant was to study how mental illnesses of parents affect the development of their children.
 To be more specific, this involves:

 Based on the research questions generated, the Ludwig Boltzmann Gesellschaft hosted an Ideas Lab in May 2017.
 The Ideas Lab served as a catalyst to help scientists from various disciplines conceptualize and formulate research proposals within the scope of the identified research topics.

 LBG provided in total € 6 million Euros over a period of four years to fund two Ludwig Boltzmann Research Groups on Mental Health for Children and Adolescents formed around the principal investigators and co-investigators arising from the Ideas Lab.

 The Research Groups on Mental Health for Children and Adolescents will primarily be based at Austrian Universities.

 "Crowdsourcing research questions represents a paradigmatic shift in how we approach research in the health sciences. „Tell us!“ aims to close research gaps and target unmet societal needs.
 From an ethical perspective, including the crowd in an innovative, bottom-up process may lead to highly relevant findings and improved results for both medical practice and research."Alena buyxProfessor of Biomedical Ethics, Institute for Experimental Medicine, Christian-Albrechts University Kiel, Germany

-Our second crowdsourcing project is currently in preparation and will be launched on the 8th of May 2018.
+We ran our second crowdsourcing project from the 8th of May — 31.
+August 2018.
 In this project, we aim to generate research questions within the clinical context of orthopedic Traumatology.

 Together with the Ludwig Boltzmann Institute for Experimental and Clinical Traumatology, we hope to gain new insights into the field and crowdsource a myriad of research questions drawn from expert and patient knowledge that has not yet been addressed by research.